gsarchive/markdown/british/alice/web_opera/index.md

 <!-- [ ![](/layout/images/midi_karaoke.gif) Karaoke files](../midi/alice_karaoke.zip) -->
 {:.musiclinks}

 The text here has been graciously made available by [Charlie Lovett](https://charlielovett.com/) via his book, "Alice on Stage".
 These pages approximately follow the text from the 1886 publication.
+Song lyrics are from the [1896 music score](https://imslp.org/wiki/Alice_in_Wonderland_%28Slaughter%2C_Walter%29) as published on IMSLP.
 Typos and other corrections can be directed to the Archive's curators.

 -----